 This paper has brought new evidence to bear on the question of whether, and why, cross-sectional differences in exposure to business cycles might be related to firm size.
-This evidence, though limited to the manufacturing sector, has the advantage of covering a representative sample of the population of US firms, at the quarterly frequency, over a period spanning the last 5 recessions.
-Moreover, this evidence allows one to directly link real decisions of firms to their financial strength, which the literature on firm dynamics and business cycles has argued is a key determinant of heterogeneous responses to aggregate conditions.
+This evidence has the advantage of covering a representative sample of the population of US manufacturing firms at high frequency for an extensive time period spanning the last 5 recessions.
+Moreover, in contrast to other Census datasets, this evidence allows one to directly link real decisions of firms to their financial strength, which the literature on firm dynamics and business cycles has argued is a key determinant of heterogeneous responses to aggregate conditions.

-We find strong evidence that smaller firms tend to be more sensitive to aggregate conditions than large firms, consistent with previous literature.
+We find strong evidence that smaller firms tend to be more sensitive to aggregate conditions than large firms consistent with previous literature.
 Our point estimate suggests that a 1% drop in GDP is associated with a 2.5% contraction in sales for firms in the top 1% of the size distribution, but a 3.1% contraction for firms in the bottom 99%.

 Our evidence however casts doubt on the commonly accepted interpretations of this finding.
-First, we show that the effect is at least as much about expansions as it is about recessions, and furthermore, that it is mostly accounted for by the top 0.5%, with the rest of firms in the distribution having statistically indistinguishable sensitivities.
-Second, the degree of concentration of sales and investment is dramatic; by the latter parts of the sample, for instance, the top 0.5% of firms account for about 75% of sales.
-As a result, the excess sensitivity of smaller firms is insufficient to substantially affect the volatility of aggregates; we estimate that, absent excess sensitivity, the elasticity of aggregate sales to GDP growth in our sample would only be about 0.15 points smaller, from a baseline of 2.30.
+We show that the effect is mostly accounted for by the top 0.5%, with the rest of firms in the distribution having statistically indistinguishable sensitivities.
+Additionally, the degree of concentration of sales and investment is dramatic; by the latter parts of the sample, for instance, the top 0.5% of firms account for about 75% of sales.
+As a result, the excess sensitivity of smaller firms is insufficient to substantially affect the volatility of aggregates; we estimate that, absent excess sensitivity, the elasticity of aggregate sales to GDP growth in our sample would only be about 0.15 points smaller relative to a baseline of 2.30.